 Posts Tagged ‘Earth Day’

-Earth Day is next week.
+Earth Day is today.
 How do YOU celebrate Earth Day?

-I saw part of the film “The Martian” while my daughter was watching it on Netflix, and I have to say, Mars is not for me.
+Years ago, I saw part of the film “The Martian” while my young daughter was watching it on Netflix, and I have to say, Mars is not for me.

-We’re left with empirical knowledge and faith, knowing and believing that spring will come, as it always does.
-We can leap from freezing winter temps, wind chills that threaten to push down my heavy Volvo trunk on top of my head while reaching for my purse inside (yeah, that’s right it did just that, and it was as frightening and painful as you might imagine when it happened at Costco), and a slippery mess of a rain-snow mix to 70 degrees the next day.
+Back to Earth Day…Based on our empirical knowledge and faith, we know and believe that spring will eventually come, as it always does.
+We’re adept at leaping from freezing winter temps, wind chills that threaten to push down my heavy Volvo trunk on top of my head while reaching for my purse inside (yeah, that’s right it did just that, and it was as frightening and painful as you might imagine when it happened at Costco), and a slippery mess of a rain-snow mix to 70 degrees the next day.

 written by Raulla S. Mitchell